The fate of the spin polaron in the 1D antiferromagnets: Discussion: relevance for real materials

-One may wonder how to reconcile the above finding with the fact that ARPES experiments on {\it quasi}-1D cuprates have reported spin-charge separation~\cite{Kim96, Kim1997, Fujisawa1999, Koitzsch2006, Kim06} based on the experimentally measured spectrum being similar to the one obtained for the 1D $t$--$J$ model [$\lambda=1$ in Eq.~\eqref{eq:model}], cf. Fig.~\ref{fig:spectra}(a) \cite{Kim96, Kim1997, Fujisawa1999, Koitzsch2006, Kim06}.
-The salient fact is that the spectrum obtained when a small staggered field $0<J_\perp \lesssim 0.1J$ acts on the 1D $t$--$J$ model, cf.~Fig~\ref{fig:coupled_chains_model}(b), is {\it almost indistinguishable} from the one of Fig.~\ref{fig:spectra}(a), especially when we consider the ARPES resolution.
+One may wonder how to reconcile the above finding with the fact that ARPES experiments on {\it quasi}-1D cuprates have reported spin-charge separation~\cite{Kim96, Kim1997, Fujisawa1999, Koitzsch2006, Kim06} based on the experimentally measured spectrum being similar to the one obtained for the 1D $t$--$J$ model [$\lambda=1$ in Eq.~\eqref{eq:model}], cf. Fig.~\ref{fig:spectra}(a) \cite{Kim96, Kim1997, Fujisawa1999, Koitzsch2006, Kim06}. \kw{One explanation is that in general these ARPES experiments were obtained at high temperature, for which it is still not clear whether the spin polaron is indeed valid (see above).
+However, } the salient fact is that the spectrum obtained when a small staggered field $0<J_\perp \lesssim 0.1J$ acts on the 1D $t$--$J$ model, cf.~Fig~\ref{fig:coupled_chains_model}(b), is {\it almost indistinguishable} from the one of Fig.~\ref{fig:spectra}(a), especially when we \kw{broaden the latter by a finite ARPES resolution}.
 In fact, for the available finite size calculations with the numerical broadening $\delta = 0.05 t$, the only visible difference between the two spectra lies in an extremely faint quasiparticle feature present for $k>\pi/2$.
-Since the latter feature cannot be discerned with the current ARPES resolution, especially at high temperature and with a typically weaker signal for $k>\pi/2$ in ARPES, we conclude that ARPES measurements on {\it quasi}-1D cuprates are more correctly interpreted using the spin polaron picture, with its dominant cosine-like features interpreted as the holon exciting a magnon at a vertex $\propto t |\cos k|$ (see above).
+Since the latter feature cannot be discerned with the current ARPES resolution, especially at high temperature and with a typically weaker signal for $k>\pi/2$ in ARPES, we conclude that \kw{so-far all} ARPES measurements on {\it quasi}-1D cuprates~\cite{Kim96, Kim1997, Fujisawa1999, Koitzsch2006, Kim06} are equally well interpreted using the spin polaron picture, with its dominant cosine-like features interpreted as the holon exciting a magnon at a vertex $\propto t |\cos k|$ (see above).